 PublicationsBack To Publications

-Aarhus, Denmark: A Case Study of Refugees in Towns
+Aarhus, Denmark: A Case Report of Refugees in Towns

 Aarhus is Denmark’s second largest city with a population of 336,411.
 The Refugees in Towns Aarhus case report looks at the integration experience of refugees within a Nordic welfare state.
 On the one hand, the welfare state provides services and support that may be unimaginable in many other urban displacement settings.
 On the other hand, the national debates and policies on refugees and immigration have become focused on restricting access and conflation of debates on refugees and radicalization.